djleamen/blockgame/README.md

-# Blockgame: Minecraft Clone
+# Blockgame

 ## Overview
-This project is a super basic clone of an early alpha version of Minecraft, implemented in Java.
+This project is a super basic 3D block game with heavy inspiration taken from early alpha versios of Minecraft, implemented in Java.
 It includes fundamental functionalities such as player movement and world generation.

 ## Features
 - Player movement